Runners Have An Increased Chance of Developing Plantar Fasciitis

 Meet Jenny Huang, the dynamic founding physiotherapist at HelloPhysio and a passionate runner dedicated to helping others achieve pain-free running.
 Yet, even for an expert like Jenny, life often throws unexpected challenges.
 Despite her deep expertise, she grappled with the condition she frequently treats — plantar fasciitis, a testament that no one is immune to life’s physical demands.

-Jenny’s days usually start with pre-dawn long runs, infusing her with energy for her packed schedule at the clinic.
-However, the long hours on her feet began taking their toll, culminating in a persistent heel pain that accompanied her throughout her day.
-It was a humbling twist of fate: the physiotherapist, now a patient to her specialty.
+Jenny’s days usually start with pre-dawn long runs, which energise her for her packed clinic schedule.
+However, the long hours on her feet began to take their toll, culminating in persistent heel pain that accompanied her throughout the day.
+It was a humbling twist of fate: the physiotherapist, now a patient in her speciality.

-Undeterred, Jenny embraced targeted treatments like Shockwave Therapy and INDIBA® Activ, the same adjunctive therapies she brings into clinical practice daily to address plantar fasciitis.
+Undeterred, Jenny embraced targeted treatments such as Shockwave Therapy and INDIBA® Activ, the same adjunctive therapies she uses in clinical practice daily to address plantar fasciitis.

 Jenny’s comeback story is nothing short of inspirational.
-She hasn’t just returned to running; she continues excelling as an elite athlete in prestigious events like the Great Eastern Women’s Run for the past few consecutive years and the Standard Chartered Singapore Marathon.
+She hasn’t just returned to running; she continues to excel as an elite athlete in prestigious events, including the Great Eastern Women’s Run for the past few consecutive years and the Standard Chartered Singapore Marathon.

 Read related article